cincodesign/uno/source/html/docs/sections/03_app.md

 # What's in the box
 ---
-There are _a lot_ of front-end tools in here. `gulp` and its numerous plug-ins, `browserify` with `babelify` that transpiles ES6 into code your browser can read, `sass` and a sprinkle of `postcss`.
+There are _a lot_ of front-end tools in here. `gulp` and its numerous plug-ins, `browserify` with `babelify` that transpiles ES6 into code your browser can read, `sass` sprinkled with `postcss`.
 I'd be happy to explain how this all works over coffee, but for brevity's sake I'm gonna just hit the stuff that's going to get you rolling.

-## Markup
+## HTML
 ---
 The main HTML file is `source/html/index.html`.